tivtag/Zelda/README.md

 - adjustable resolution, no need to ruin your eyes!

 ## Requirements
-The game requires you to have a graphics card/integrated graphics that supports atleast pixel shader 2.0.
+The game requires you to have Windows x64 and graphics card/integrated graphics that supports atleast pixel shader 2.0.
-Besides that the game requires you to install the Microsoft .NET Framework 4.7.2
+Besides that the game requires you to install the Microsoft .NET 6.0

 ## Download
 Game Download: http://www.files.ki-mo.org/zelda/ZeldaBlackCrown.zip

-Microsoft .NET 6.0.5 or newer: https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+Microsoft .NET 6:
+https://dotnet.microsoft.com/en-us/download/dotnet/6.0
 https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.5-windows-x64-installer